Backyard

 set -gx CPPFLAGS "-I/opt/homebrew/opt/openjdk/include"

-1. Run fish_add_path /opt/homebrew/opt/openjdk/bin to be able to run javac
+to be able to runjavac

-2. Run /usr/libexec/java_home -V to get the JAVA_HOME of the installed jdks.
+of the installed jdks.
 Mine returns:

 Matching Java Virtual Machines (1):